hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step13-verify-success.md

-Rebuild the container new a revised SemVer number.
+Rebuild the new container with an increased SemVer number.
+We bump the patch value, since it's a bug fix.

 `./gradlew bootBuildImage --imageName=localhost:5000/$(basename $PWD):0.0.2`{{execute}}